 Day lilies, bloom from June-August, and grow to a height of 60 cm-80 cm.
 The flowers open during the day.

 Pearly everlasting- bloom from early August to late September. and have narrow, alternate leaves.
 An interesting feature is that the undersides of the leaves are covered in tiny hairs, giving them a woolly feel and appearance.

 Oniyuri (Tiger lily)

 Oniyuri or Tiger lily bloom from July to August.
 They grow to a height of around 50 cm.
 They have bright orange coloured flowers with deep crimson spots resembling the skin of a tiger- hence the name tiger lily.
-The Japanese means Ogre or troll lily.
+The Japanese means Ogre lily.

 Sankayo (Skeleton flower)

 Sankayo or Skeleton flower blooms from late May to early June.
 It grows in mountain forests.
 The leaves are circular and grow to 20 cm to 30 cm.
 Petals become transparent when wet with rain.

 Utsubogusa (Heal all)

 Utsubogusa or “Heal all” blooms from June to August.
 It is a member of the mint family and has large green leaves and purple flowers.